seeren/http/README.md

 echo $Psr7Response->getBody();
 ```
 #### `Seeren\Http\Response\ServerResponse`
-ServerResponse use non cacheable body and can provoq direct output using `php://output`
+ServerResponse use non cacheable body and can provoq direct output  when writing beause it use `php://output`
 ```php
 (new ServerResponse(new ServerResponseStream))->getBody()->write($body);
 ```